Search String

 Prime Mover Amiga 1993

-Interactivision released Prime Mover for the Amiga in 1993.
-Running at 50 FPS Prime Mover is one of the smoothest sprite-scaling racing games on the Amiga.
-Prime Mover was programmed by Hans Jürgen Hansen.
+Interactivision of Denmark released Prime Mover for the Amiga in 1993.
+Running at 50 FPS Prime Mover is the smoothest sprite-scaling racing game on the Amiga.
+Prime Mover feature five bikes, 12 tracks and nine riders.
+Published by Psygnosis, Prime Mover was programmed by Hans Jürgen Hansen, composed by Anders Øland, and drawn by Henrik Thomas and Sigurd Kristiansen.

 Sprite-scaler.